IoanaBukhari/TestingTrial/README.md

 ## Trial 2: Test Automation

-Note: I have created only 2 files for the automated tests (conf.js and palindromeSpecs.js) as this was my first experience with JavaScript and Protractor but I did my best to complete the task by all means.
+Note: I have created only 2 files for the automated tests (conf.js and palindromeSpecs.js) as this was my first experience with JavaScript and Protractor but I did my best to complete the task.

 #### I have found one issue while running the tests with Protractor (protractor conf.js  --- Command Prompt):